Sri01729/Wordpress-Classic-theme-wireframe-mimic/README.md

-# Project Title: Watershed Sentinel Website wireframes mimic
+# Website wireframes mimic using wordpress

-## Project Overview
-This project involves creating a mimic of the Watershed Sentinel website wireframes utilizing WordPress and the Classic theme.
-The primary goal is to design the existing site using wireframes that capture the essence of the original website's layout and functionality in a simplified form.

 ## Technologies Used
 - **WordPress**: Content management system used to build and manage the website.